-There are countless entertainment apps out there for streaming movies and TV shows, as well as playing music online, some are free and some require a paid subscription.
-Kodi, on the other hand, is completely free and allows you to watch content directly from practically every other streaming service through an add-on within its app.
+There are countless entertainment apps out there for streaming movies and TV shows, as well as playing music online.
+Some are free and some require a paid subscription.
+Kodi, on the other hand, is completely free.
+Besides, it allows you to watch content directly from practically every other streaming service through an add-on within its app.

-Kodi has been getting increasingly popular for being the leading open-source home theatre media player that offers endless options for streaming, and a totally customisable interface, all for free.
+Kodi has been increasingly popular for being the leading open-source home theatre media player that offers endless options for streaming.
+It’s a totally customisable interface, all for free.

 The massive multimedia streaming hub is like a digital filing cabinet for all your movies, music, photos and binge-worthy TV series.
 While it has come under some flak for providing an easy loophole for some dubious streaming websites to operate more freely via third-party plug-ins, it in no way endorses bootleg content and is completely legal to download and use.

 This piece explores the potential of Kodi as a home entertainment hub, pointing out the benefits, and some of the best add-ons for the app.
 We’ll also cover how to download it, and how to get the best experience from it once you’re up and running.

 The app was developed by the XBMC Foundation.
 Also, it is modelled off of the group’s original creation: The Xbox Media Center.
 After Xbox withdrew its support for the Media Center, it was renamed XBMC, and later Kodi.

 The movie app is open-source, and thus highly customisable.
 It serves as a multimedia platform where users can stream movies, music, podcasts, and any other form of digital media on the internet.